ibm-cloud-docs/openwhisk/openwhisk_actions.md

   Notice that part of the example.c file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.
   In fact, unless you are compiling the binary on a compatible host machine, it may not run inside the container since formats will not match.

-  Your Docker container may now be used as an {{site.data.keyword.openwhisk_short}} action.
+  Your Docker container may now be used as an OpenWhisk action.

   ```
-  wsk action create --docker example janesmith/blackboxdemo
+  wsk action create example --docker janesmith/blackboxdemo
   ```
   {: pre}